 Sail to Edfu and have breakfast on board this morning.
 Today you will visit Edfu Temple.
 Totally submerged under the desert except for the very top of the pylon entrance, it is ancient Egypt’s most complete and best preserved temple.
 A small amount of stone had been removed from the exposed part, but when excavated it was found to be in near perfect condition.
 Enjoy lunch on board and afternoon tea before visiting the temple of Kom Ombo, uniquely dedicated to two gods.
 The southern half of the temple was dedicated to the crocodile god Sobek, while the northern part of the temple was dedicated to the falcon god Haroeris.
 Later, join in the Galabeya party and dinner on board.
 (B,L,D)

 Sail to Aswan and enjoy breakfast on board followed by a visit to the world famous High Dam, an engineering miracle when it was built in the 1960s.
 The dam was completed in 1971 and the huge reservoir behind it, named for President Nasser, was finished filling in 1979.
 The High Dam provided about half of the electricity production in Egypt, bringing power to most of Egypt’s villages for the first time.
 By regulating the flow of the river, the dam also increased the cultivatable land in Egypt by around 30 percent and allowed development in new areas that were previously inundated annually when the river flooded.
 Later, visit the Granite Quarries and see the unfinished obelisk; discover Philae Temple that rose to prominence during the Ptolomaic Dynasty as the center of the cult of the goddess Isis.
 Have lunch on board, followed by a sailing along the Nile by felucca around Kitchener’s Island and Agha Khan Mausoleum.
 Sip on afternoon tea, and then enjoy the Nubian Folkloric show followed by dinner on board.
+N.B: – Nile Cruise itinerary may change in sequence but not in visits.
 (B,L,D)

 Delight in breakfast on board then transfer from your Nile Cruiser to Aswan Airport for your morning flight to Cairo.
 Upon arrival you will be escorted to your Cairo Hotel.
 The entire day is free for you to enjoy this wonderful city on your own or relax in the comfort of your hotel.
 (B)